 The quick repeats also allowed a wider geographic area to be covered during one day.
 On the afternoon the same approach was applied on two stages East side of Jyväskylä in addition to a single run of Lankamaa.
 Myhinpää was the pinnacle of afternoon, but on the way there another relic stage Sirkkamäki was driven for the first time since 1985, now to the opposite direction than then.

 Saturday was quite the same as the year before, with just Kavala renamed as Kolonkulma, as if to underline the fact that it has nothing to do with the Kavala stage from the previous decades.
 Väärinmaja was the longest stage of the rally for the second year in a row.
-Meanwhile, Surkee had an extended route including a brand new forestry road and a bit of a wider road not driven since 1989.
+Meanwhile, Surkee had an extended route starting on a previously undriven forestry road and proceeding on a section of the fast Moksi road not driven since the late 80’s.

 Himos took now the job of being the final stage of the rally.
 This is the last time the Vaheri roads have featured in the rally, seen on the beginning of this onboard video

 It’s also worth mentioning that 2010 stands out as the first year since 1986 with no Ruuhimäki at all, not even as a shakedown.

 In 2011 the Rally Finland organizers were looking Southward in order to gain more spectators for the rally.
 A new concept was introduced to make the crews drive around Lake Päijänne with a remote service in Lahti.
 “It’s an advantage that many organizers contact us to get our rally to their area” explains Kari Nuutinen.
 “This also gives the possibility to give long-time collaborators years off so they can rest”.

 Now the rally started already on Thursday with a short North-Eastern leg, making it the first time since 1992 that there were forest stages in the rally already on Thursday.